 BYKOV family

-Kryna Isakovna Bykova (aka: Hayya Isakovna Bykova), was born around 1890.
+Kryna (Ḥayyah) Isakovna Bykova, was born around 1890.
 Hayya had at least two siblings.
 A brother, surnamed Bykov (male form), lived near Moskwa, and a sister (who probably married) emigrated to the United States, either the East Coast or Los Angeles.
 My grandmother remembers receiving packages from her before the ‘Peasant War’ began in the 1930s.
 My grandmother also had a brother, but he died while an infant.
 She doesn’t remember her grandmother’s name, which is only decipherable through her mother’s patronym (Isakovna → Isak / Isaac).
 Her grandfather lived through the 1920s, and died while my grandmother was a girl.
 The packages from America were addressed to him, and they stopped shortly after his death.

 DROZHANSKI family